USAMEX 6 Days

 Cabrito (roasted goat) - Monterrey specialty

-Tip: El Rey del Cabrito is the classic spot
+El Rey del Cabrito is the classic spot

 Afternoon